 The Easiest DIY Tassel Garland Supply List:

 - ribbon (optional)

 Identify where the napkin is folded before cutting the napkin into strips.
 You want the fold to remain intact.
-While the napkin is still folded, cut all of the layers into narrow ribbons, stopping about an inch below the fold of the napkin.
+While the napkin is still folded, cut all of the layers into narrow ribbons with a pair of sharp scissors, stopping about an inch below the fold of the napkin.

 Napkin Tissue Paper Tassel Tips:

 - You can cut more than one napkin at a time.
 I could do up to three, but it started getting tricky at that point.
 Two napkins was easy to cut and provided reliably consistent results.

 - You can also use a rotary cutter and self-healing mat to cut the unfolded ends of the napkin to make this easy DIY tassel garland.